Lastaapps/jetpack-release-updater/README.md

 # Jetpack release updater

-This app has been created as an extension for [Jetpack release tracket](https://github.com/lmj0011/jetpack-release-tracker/) ([my fork](https://github.com/Lastaapps/jetpack-release-tracker)) for updating ```name.lmj0011.jetpackreleasetracker.helpers.AndroidXLibraryDataset.kt``` file.
-It creates Kotlin object with info about ```androidx``` packages in Google Maven repository.
+This app has been created as an extension for [Jetpack release tracker](https://github.com/lmj0011/jetpack-release-tracker/) ([my fork](https://github.com/Lastaapps/jetpack-release-tracker)) for updating ```name.lmj0011.jetpackreleasetracker.helpers.AndroidXLibraryDataset.kt``` file.
+It creates a Kotlin object with info about ```androidx``` packages in Google Maven repository.
 See an output example.

 ```kotlin
 package name.lmj0011.jetpackreleasetracker.helpers